-This short film shows a delightful visit to West Cork where the holidaymakers – friends of Father Delaney – relax in the garden of Casey’s Hotel, take a boat to Garnish Island, bathe in the crystal clear waters and join in an impromptu group sing- song and a spur-of-the-moment céille.
+This short film shows a delightful visit to West Cork.
+The holidaymakers (friends of Father Delaney) relax in the garden of Casey’s Hotel, take a boat to Garnish Island, bathe in the sea and join in an impromptu group singalong and a spur-of-the-moment céille.

 To see more of Jack Delaney Collection, click here.

 With kind permission of Irene Devitt.